Abd al-Sattar

 ʻAbd al-Sattār (ALA-LC romanization of عبد الستّار) is an Arabic Muslim male given name, built on the Arabic words ʻabd and al-Sattār.
 The name means "servant of the Veiler (of sins)".

 Because the letter s is a sun letter, the letter l of the al- is usually assimilated to it.
 Thus although the name is written with letters corresponding to Abd al-Sattar, the usual pronunciation corresponds to Abd as-Sattar.
-Alternative transliterations include Abdus Sattar, Abd al-Sattar and others, all subject to variant spacing and hyphenation.
+Alternative transliterations include Abdus Sattar, Abdul Sattar, Abdel Sattar and others, all subject to variant spacing and hyphenation.